 Cultural Identity Caucuses are a type of Special Interest Group.
 They serve professionals who share a common interest in issues of race, ethnicity, and gender.
-Historically, they have been allied with NCTE, but they also meet during the CCCC Annual Convention.
+Historically, most have been allied with NCTE, but they also meet during the CCCC Annual Convention.
 They may elect officers, publish newsletters, collect dues, and promote activities advancing their interests.
-While they are not subject to oversight by the CCCC Executive Committee, as of the August 2022 revisions to the CCCC Constitution, the Cultural Identity Caucuses provide one representative each to the Executive Committee, outlined in Article VI, Section 1.B.5.
+While they are not subject to oversight by the CCCC Executive Committee, the Cultural Identity Caucuses provide one representative each to the Executive Committee, outlined in Article VI, Section 1.B.5.